Minorations simultan\'ees de formes lin\'eaires de logarithmes de nombres alg\'ebriques

-\begin{altabstract} This work falls within the theory of linear forms in logarithms over a commutative \emph{linear} group defined over a number field.
+\begin{altabstract}This work falls within the theory of linear forms in logarithms over a commutative \emph{linear} algebraic group defined over a number field.
 We give lower bounds for simultaneous linear forms in logarithms of algebraic numbers, treating both the archimedean and $p$-adic cases.
 The proof includes Baker's method, Hirata's reduction, Chudnovsky's process of variable change.
-The novelty is that we integrated into the proof the modern tools of adelic slope theory, using also a new small values Siegel's lemma. \end{altabstract}
+The novelty is that we integrate into the proof the modern tools of adelic slope theory (\emph{auxiliary section method}), using a new small values Siegel's lemma. \end{altabstract}